-The cost of drip irrigation is too expensive for many smallholders.
-Automatic clay pot irrigation provides a DIY cheaper alternative that uses less water.
-For drip irrigation, the smallholder has to guess how much water to give the plants and how frequently.
+Automatic clay pot irrigation provides a DIY alternative that uses less water than drip irrigation.
+For drip irrigation, the smallholder needs to guess how much water to give the plants and how frequently.
 However, for automatic clay pot irrigation, the plants decide how much water they need depending upon their stage of growth and the prevailing onsite weather conditions.

-It is recommended that automatic clay pot irrigation should only be used on flat (or almost flat) land.
+It is recommended that automatic clay pot irrigation should only be used on flat land.